 Dr. Sofia B. Lizarraga is originally from Peru.
-She received her PhD from The Johns Hopkins University studying the assembly of the mitotic spindle with Dr. Yixian Zheng.
+She received her PhD from Johns Hopkins University studying the assembly of the mitotic spindle with Dr. Yixian Zheng.
 She became fascinated with the role of the cytoskeleton in neuronal development and did her postdoctoral work at Harvard Medical School with Dr. Christopher A. Walsh.
 She continued her work in neurodevelopmental disorders with a focus on autism at Brown University as an investigator with Dr. Eric M. Morrow.

-Laboratory Research Assistant
+Undergraduate Research Assistant

 Brian Yoon is originally from Greenville, SC.
 He is currently a third year student at the University of South Carolina, Columbia and plans to apply to medical school in the future.
 His project centers around the role of maternal immune activation in the prevalence of Autism Spectrum Disorder.
 He enjoys powerlifting and playing soccer in his free time.